Resistance of Conductor-

 R ∝ 1/A

-- The resistance of a conductor also depends upon nature of material of the conductor.
+- The resistance of a conductor also depends on the nature of material of the conductor.

 - For example- the resistance of nichrome wire is 60 times that of a copper wire of same length and same area of cross-section.